 Based on our simulations for the 2014 and 2018 World Cup tournaments, Kashef is about 71 percent accurate, with an area under the curve (AUC) of some 67 percent.

-With 54 matches completed, Kashef has a 69 percent accuracy level.
-Every night at 00:00 GMT Kashef reruns the predictions based on the day’s results.
+With 64 matches completed, Kashef had a 67 percent accuracy level.
+Every night at 00:00 GMT Kashef would rerun the predictions based on the day’s results.